TakesTheBiscuit/kafka-pihole/README.md

 # Pihole protective dns

-Protect your network using pihole and view the blocks in a ui.
+Protect your network using pihole and view the blocks in a ui - in realtime!

 This project contains:
 - pihole